Is Your Car "Totaled"? How California's Total Loss Laws Work

 What If I Still Owe Money on My Car Loan?

-• Gap Insurance is Crucial: If you have gap insurance, it will cover the "gap" between the ACV payout and the remaining balance on your loan.
-This is why gap coverage is highly recommended for leased or financed vehicles.
+If you have gap insurance: Gap coverage pays the difference between the ACV and your loan balance.
+This is why gap insurance is worth considering for leased or financed vehicles.

-4. Understand the Payout: Know if you have gap insurance and understand exactly how the money will be disbursed (to you vs. your lender).
+Understand your payout.
+Know whether you have gap insurance and exactly where the money is going.

-5. Consider a Professional Appraisal: If you cannot reach an agreement, your insurance policy has an appraisal clause.
-You can hire an independent appraiser (at your own cost), the insurance company hires one, and a third umpire makes a binding decision.
+Consider an appraisal.
+If you can't agree, most policies have an appraisal clause.
+You hire an appraiser, the insurer hires one, and a neutral third party makes a binding decision.

 Sincerely,